Honeysuckle family (Caprifoliaceae)

 Cultivation: Coralberry adapts to partial sun, moist to dry conditions, and a loamy or rocky soil.

-Range & Habitat: Coralberry is occasional to locally common in the southern half of Illinois, becoming less common or absent in the northern half of the state (see Distribution Map).
+Range & Habitat: The native Coralberry is occasional to locally common in the southern half of Illinois, becoming less common or absent in the northern half of the state (see Distribution Map).
 Habitats include thin rocky woodlands, woodland openings, woodland borders, areas along woodland paths, powerline clearances in wooded areas, thickets, and limestone glades.
 Sometimes this shrub is grown as an ornamental plant in gardens, from which it occasionally escapes.
 Disturbance in wooded areas is beneficial if it reduces excessive shade from overhead trees.

 Faunal Associations: The flowers attract bees, wasps, and flies primarily.
 These insects suck nectar from the flowers, although some of the bees also collect pollen.
 The caterpillars of the moths Hemaris diffinis (Snowberry Clearwing), Hemaris thysbe (Hummingbird Clearwing), and Hesperumia sulphuraria (Sulfur Moth) feed on the foliage of Coralberry and other Symphoricarpos spp.
 The aphid Apathargelia symphoricarpi and the thrips Thrips winnemanae suck juices from the undersides of the leaves.
 The berries persist into the fall and winter and are eaten primarily by Robins (Turdus migratorius); the buds and berries are also eaten by the Bobwhite.
 Coralberry is a favorite food plant of the White-Tailed Deer and it is often heavily browsed.
 Because of its dense branching habit and abundant leaves, this shrub provides good cover for wildlife.

 Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois.